-Ransomware Security and Cyberinfrastructure Workshop Series in 2022
+Cyberinfrastructure and Ransomware Security Workshop Series in 2022

 Plan to Join an Upcoming Workshop Near You!

-Additional details for each of these workshops, including confirmed dates, workshop agendas, and registration information, will be available soon.
+Details for each of these upcoming workshops, including confirmed dates, workshop agendas, and registration information, will be available soon.

 The first workshop in the series took place June 22-23 at North Carolina A&T State University.
 Thank you to Tom Jackson, Vice Chancellor for Information Technology Services/Chief Information Officer at NC A&T State University, for hosting the first workshop!

 Tom Jackson, NC A&T State University CIO, welcomed nearly 50 attendees from nearby HBCUs to the MS-CC Ransomware Security and Cyberinfrastructure Workshop at NC A&T State University.

 Lawrence Williams, MS-CC Director, introduces a panel discussion on ransomware and campus experiences during the MS-CC Ransomware Security and Cyberinfrastructure Workshop at NC A&T State University.

 Attendees participate during the MS-CC Ransomware Security and Cyberinfrastructure Workshop at NC A&T State University.

 Nick Lewis, Internet2 Program Manager, gives an Introduction to the Information Security Community during the MS-CC Ransomware Security and Cyberinfrastructure Workshop at NC A&T State University.